After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Evaluation

-\textbf{Scaling with training diversity.} We vary the number of personas used in Stage 1 training while fixing the number of activities per persona to 100 (10×100, 100×100, and 1000×100).
-Figure~\ref{fig:scaling} reports CAS, PSC, TAI, and IQA for both seen and unseen activity contexts as the number of training personas grows.
-When the number of personas increases from 10 to 100, performance improves clearly across all four metrics, with the largest gains in TAI and IQA.
-This indicates that temporal decision-making and interaction quality benefit from covering a wider range of preference profiles.
-Beyond 100 personas, the curves flatten and the difference between 100 and 1,000 personas is modest, suggesting that the 3B model has enough capacity to capture the main population-level patterns once moderate diversity is available.
-The close match between seen and unseen curves shows that the learned preference structure transfers well to new activity contexts.
+\textbf{Scaling with training diversity.} We vary the number of personas used in Stage~1 training while fixing the number of activities per persona to 100 ($10{\times}100$, $100{\times}100$, and $1000{\times}100$).
+Figure~\ref{fig:scaling} reports CAS, PSC, TAI, and IQA for both seen and unseen activity contexts as the number of training personas increases.
+The largest improvement occurs from 10 to 100 personas, especially for TAI and IQA, suggesting that timing decisions and interaction quality benefit from broader preference coverage.
+CAS remains relatively stable, while PSC changes only modestly and does not follow a strictly monotonic trend.

+Increasing from 100 to 1,000 personas does not produce further gains across all metrics; TAI and IQA slightly decrease, while CAS and PSC remain mostly stable.
+One possible explanation, consistent with our dataset sanity check, is that increasing the generated dataset size does not necessarily add proportional activity or preference diversity.
+After moderate population coverage is reached, additional personas may contribute repeated or highly similar preference expressions rather than substantially new training signal.
+We therefore interpret the 100-to-1,000 trend as a saturation pattern, not as evidence that larger synthetic populations are always better.
+The similar trends for seen and unseen contexts suggest controlled generalization within our generated data distribution, rather than unrestricted real-world generalization.

 \textbf{Scaling with interaction depth.} To assess stability over long-term use, we extend the interaction horizon to 500 proactive interactions per simulated persona while applying Activation Vector Steering.
 Figure~\ref{fig:activity_scaling} plots CAS, PSC, TAI, and IQA over time.
-All four metrics fluctuate naturally as activities change, but their trends remain stable and do not show degradation.
-We do not observe clear drift towards overly conservative or overly aggressive behavior, nor do we observe collapse toward a narrow subset of responses under our simulated settings.
-This indicates that the steering mechanism does not overfit to recent feedback and can maintain alignment over extended use.
-The pattern is consistent with our user study, where participants report noticeable improvement early on and then stable, predictable behavior rather than continuous volatility.
+CAS, PSC, and IQA remain relatively stable with natural fluctuations as activity contexts change, while TAI shows larger variance because timing decisions are more sensitive to moment-level interruptibility.
+We do not observe clear drift towards overly conservative or overly aggressive behavior, nor a sustained decline in interaction quality under the simulated setting.
+This suggests that the steering mechanism can retain useful feedback over extended use without causing obvious instability, although the result should be interpreted as a simulation-based stability check rather than proof of long-term real-world robustness.
+The pattern is consistent with our user study, where participants report early adaptation followed by more predictable assistant behavior.